 Left Bank Bordeaux Pricing

-Left Bank wines, especially from prestigious appellations like Pauillac, Margaux, and Saint-Julien, command premium prices due to their association with renowned estates and structured aging potential.
+Left Bank wines from prestigious appellations like Pauillac, Margaux, and Saint-Julien command serious prices that reflect their association with some of the most celebrated estates in history and a structured aging potential that puts them in a class of their own.

 - Entry-Level Wines: Left Bank wines from smaller estates or lesser-known appellations like Médoc or Haut-Médoc are available in the range of $25–$50 per bottle.